zkpassport/zkpassport-docs/docs/api.md

 Currently supported:

 - `user_address`: The user's address such as an Ethereum address.
 This is treated as raw bytes.
+- `chain`: The chain where the proof will be verified.
+This is converted to the appropriate chain id.
 - `custom_data`: Custom data to be attached to the proof.
 This is treated as ASCII encoded text.

 #### done